medibloc/panacea-core/.gitbook/guide/join-the-network.md

 ```

 {% hint style="warning" %}
-Note Monikers can contain only ASCII characters.
+The `moniker` can contains only ASCII characters.
 Using Unicode characters will render your node unreachable.
 {% endhint %}

 Then, modify the `timeout_commit` in the `~/.panacead/config/config.toml` as below.